ciaran-finnegan/gate-controller/README.md

 Environment=AWS_S3_BUCKET=REPLACE_WITH_YOUR_AWS_S3_BUCKET e.g. my-bucket
 ```

+Alternatively these could be configured in a shell profile, e.g. /home/filemonitor/.bashrc

 8. Install vsftpd (FTP Server) on Raspberry Pi:

 First, you need to install the vsftpd package, which is a popular FTP server for Linux: